NotsoanoNimus/client-monitor/README.md

 - ~~Add some form of SMTP relay using authentication, perhaps with `Get-Credential`.
 Haven't looked into this too much yet.~~
 - _(?)_ Add a way to dynamically change the indexing format used for keying certain values.
 - Fix up a lot of the filename tracking contexts and ensure their integrities.
-- Fix the table output sorting (columns will get skewed in the notification output between similar items).
+- **Done to a minor degree** Fix the table output sorting (columns will get skewed in the notification output between similar items).
+- Perhaps make filtering conditional or more specific, maybe based on the key/value pairs.
+Having a plain regex for the _whole_ table makes it a pain sometimes to guarantee that the regex won't mistakenly filter something that might be malicious.